JordanKnott/taskcafe/README.md

 Then run the database migrations with `taskcafe migrate`.

-Now you can run the web interface by running `taskcafe web`
+Now you can run the web interface by running `taskcafe web`.

 ## How is this different from X (Trello, NextCloud, etc)?

-One of the primary goal's of Taskcafe is to provide a project management tool that I personally enjoy using for my own projects and fits my workflow.
+One of the primary goals of Taskcafe is to provide a project management tool that I personally enjoy using for my own projects and fits my workflow.

-During alpha developement, the current plan is to build the "basic" features - features that are pretty much standard across all kanban boards / project management tools.
+During alpha development, the current plan is to build the "basic" features - features that are pretty much standard across all kanban boards / project management tools.

-Once Taskcafe is out of alpha, there are many features that I plan on adding that will differentiate it from other products (checkout the Roadmap for ideas on future plans).
+Once Taskcafe is out of alpha, there are many features that I plan on adding that will differentiate it from other products (check out the [Roadmap](https://github.com/JordanKnott/taskcafe/wiki/Roadmap) for ideas on future plans).

 ## Contributing & community